jeffhandley/jeffhandley.github.io/_posts/2020-06-14-my-first-office-job-white-privilege.md

 In summary, I was trusted.
 I was given an opportunity simply because I walked in the door and asked for one.
 My White Privilege helped me discover my career path while I was still a teenager.

-Had I been a black kid from Oakwood, I don’t know if I would have been trusted or given that opportunity.
+Had I been a Black kid from Oakwood, I don’t know if I would have been trusted or given that opportunity.
 Until today, I gave full credit to myself for getting that job.
 But now I’m wondering how much credit should be given to my White Privilege.
 I’ll never know.